 Friday 21 February: delleAli teatro, Italy

-Saturday 4 & Sunday 5 April: Das Letzte Kleinod, Germany
+Saturday 4 April: Das Letzte Kleinod, Germany (CANCELLED until further notice due to COVID-19)

 The digital exhibition is an integral part of ID:Babylon and is based on research about European identity done by and with young people at the very start of the project.
-Take a look at it here by following this link to our media gallery.
+Take a look at it here by following this link to our media gallery or view the video below.

 The research was carried out by the project participants with support from researchers Tea Golob and Matej Makarovič from the School of Advanced Social Studies at Nova Gorica, Slovenia.
 It had 2 distinct elements: number based questionnaires and open ended interviews with young people from each partner organisation and country.

-The questionnaire tried to summarize the feelings of the young people about identity and heritage into trends and patterns, whereas the material from the interviews was used to find interesting and potentially inspiring material for each partner group’s performance.
+The questionnaire was completed by young people from the United Kingdom, France, Germany, Italy and Slovenia which investigated the feelings of the young people about identity and heritage and values, whereas the material from the interviews was used to find interesting and potentially inspiring material for each partner group’s performance.

 The two parts of the digital exhibition will be shown alongside the performances that come out of the project and are linked to the each presenting country.